genjudev/etov/README.md

 # etov

-`etov` (Error to Value) is a TypeScript/JavaScript library designed to streamline error handling by returning errors as values.
-This package provides a simple and consistent way to handle errors for both synchronous and asynchronous functions, inspired by the error handling approach in Go.
+`etov` (Error to Value) is a TypeScript/JavaScript library designed to streamline error handling by returning errors as values, effectively acting as a wrapper for classical error handling functions.
+Inspired by the error handling approach in Go, `etov` provides a simple and consistent way to handle errors for both synchronous and asynchronous functions, including integration with 3rd-party libraries.

 ## Features

 - Simple and intuitive error handling
 - Supports both synchronous and asynchronous functions
+- Compatible with 3rd-party libraries.
 - Helps in writing clean and maintainable code

 ## Installation